25+ Activities in Cairo – Complete Local Travel Guide Included

 What to Wear in Cairo

 For women, you may not be able to dress as comfortably or freely as you’re used to.
 You definitely don’t need to cover up (unless you’re entering a mosque or church), but in most neighborhoods, it’s best if you wear pants or long skirts, and short sleeves in the summer.
-You can definitely wear dresses, shorter skirts, and sleeveless garments but it all depends on the setting (e.g: nicer or more upscale neighborhoods, bars or clubs, etc.)
+You can definitely wear dresses, shorter skirts, and sleeveless garments but it all depends on the setting (e.g: nicer or more upscale neighborhoods, bars or clubs, etc.) and what kind of activities in Cairo you’re attempting.

 Here are some photos of how I dressed in different settings around Cairo for your reference: